 Quantitative Research Methods

 Quantitative research methods validate potential brand names through data-driven insights.
 Conduct online surveys with a representative sample of the target audience to measure key metrics like name recall, brand fit, and purchase intent.
-Calculate the net promoter score to gauge the likelihood of the audience recommending the name to others – a key indicator of its stickiness.
+Calculate the Net Promoter Score to gauge the likelihood that the audience will recommend the name to others, a key indicator of its stickiness.

 Leverage techniques like monadic testing, where individuals evaluate names in isolation, or sequential monadic testing, presenting names sequentially to minimize order bias.
 By adhering to product naming best practices and leveraging quantitative research, you gain a statistically significant understanding of how your potential names resonate, enabling you to make informed decisions that position your brand for success.